ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 222 BPM, 1:55 | 7.78★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

-Now this should not come as a surprise, but this is quite a difficult map, it is mapped by Bunnrei with the music of Camellia, what else could you want?
+Now this should not come as a surprise, but this is quite a difficult map.
+It's mapped by Bunnrei with the music of Camellia, what else could you want?

-werewolf howls is one of those maps that makes you want to play it over and over again until you finally pass it (or even full combo for the higher ranked players of course).
-The sheer difficulty of the map of all the hyperdashes, quick (and snappy) jumps, makes it quite a challenge to even pass, especially at the beginning due to the sdvx nature of the song.
-Making one small mistake, which is fairly easy to do due to the snappy nature of the map, could cause you to fail even though the map HP drain is only 4!\
+*werewolf howls* is one of those maps that makes you want to play it over and over again until you finally pass it (or even FC for the higher ranked players of course).
+The sheer difficulty of the map with all the hyperdashes and quick and snappy jumps, makes it quite a challenge to even pass, especially at the beginning due to the SDVX nature of the song.
+Making one small mistake, which is fairly easy to do due to the snappy style, could cause you to fail even though the HP drain is only 4!
 Do you dare to tackle this map, passing, full combo-ing or even adding some extra mods to it to make it just that more difficult?

 [![](/wiki/shared/news/2021-02-01-project-loved-january-2021/catch/2-trane.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})